-Montagne Sainte-Victoire is a wide massif in Southern France, Provence-Alpes-Côte d'Azur region (PACA), between the departments of Bouches-du-Rhône and Var, stretching in the West-East direction and reaching the altitude of 1011 m. on its highest point, the Baou des Vespres.
-The massif is located to the east of Aix-en-Provence and has an international reputation in reason of its beauty and also because of several paintings by Paul Cézanne.
+The Montagne Sainte-Victoire is an extended limestone massif situated in the Provence-Alpes-Côte d'Azur region (PACA), Southern France, between the departments of Bouches-du-Rhône and Var.
+It is stretching in the West-East direction and reachs on its highest point, the Baou des Vespres, the altitude of 1011 m.
+The massif is located to the East of the town of Aix-en-Provence and has an international reputation in reason of its beauty and also because of several paintings by Paul Cézanne.
 It's a veritable symbol of Provence, like the Sainte-Baume and Mount Ventoux, the major landmarks of the Aix-en-Provence region.
 On the South side the Montagne Sainte-Victoire appears as a huge rocky bastion 18 km long and 5 km wide with a 7 km long summit plateau.

 The mountain has a long and rich history.
-Below it, fierce battles between Ancient Romans and the neighbouring tribes took place, on the southern side remains of an ancient town can be seen (also Aix flourished under the Ancient Romans), later the western summit - Croix de Provence - became widely known for pilgrimage.
+Below it, it took place fierce battles between the ancient Romans and the neighbouring tribes, on the southern side remains of an ancient town can be seen (also Aix flourished under the Ancient Romans).
+Later the Western summit - Croix de Provence - became widely known for pilgrimage.
 In the 13th century, a chapel dedicated to "Sainte Venture", as the mountain was once also called, was built just below the summit of Croix de Provence on the Brèche des Moines (Monks' Notch) 888 m.
 Nowaday we can see the building of Prieuré (Priory) which stands there since the 17th century.
-It is called Notre-Dame-de-Ste-Victoire and on top of the nearby summit a 19 m high cross was erected.
+It is called Notre-Dame-de-Ste-Victoire and on top of the nearby summit (the Croix de Provence) a 19 m high cross was erected.
 In 1989 a huge fire devastated 5000 hectars of forests and the mountain has still been recovering from that.
 It is said that in summer the access is restricted, but otherwise hikes on top are very popular.
-It is estimated that 700 000 people ascend it each year.
+It is estimated that 700 000 people climb it each year.
 Far the most popular is the summit of Croix de Provence.
-The area of Montagne Sainte Victoire is also proclaimed to be one of Grand Sites de France.
-On the southern terrace of Sainte Victoire there are a few villages, and some one are also in the valley North of it.
+The area of the Montagne Sainte Victoire is also proclaimed to be one of Grand Sites de France.
+On the Southern terrace of Sainte Victoire there are a few villages, and some one are also in the valley North of it.
 There are several trailheads for summiting the mountain.
 On the Southern side, after the big fire, it was built the Maison de Sainte-Victoire, nowaday hosting the agency for protection and the parc headquarters, but also a tourist info center.
-Another tourist info center is situated on the other side, on the North, in the nice village of Vauvenargues, which is well known because of the famous Pablo Picasso who bought a small castle there and he is burried nearby.
+Another tourist info center is situated on the other side, on the North, in the nice village of Vauvenargues, which is well known because of the famous Pablo Picasso, who bought a small castle there and he is burried nearby.
 On the Western side every stone and tree reminds of Paul Cézanne, who lived below the mountain and painted there.
-Montagne Sainte-Victoire is often referred simply as the "Cézanne's mountain".
+The Montagne Sainte-Victoire is often referred simply as the "Cézanne's mountain".
 Today, many of his paintings are in Philadelphia Museum of Art.
 See here an example, posted on Wikipedia.

 By plane - Sainte Victoire massif is situated 35 km from Marseille and 180 km from Nice, so the best option is to fly to Marseille or Nice and rent a car.